Any or all of the structures within the orbit may become inflamed.

 Inflammation of the orbit can be the result of a bodywide (systemic) inflammatory disorder.
 Sometimes the inflammation affects only the eye.

 Systemic inflammatory disorders that affect the eye include Wegener's granulomatosis, in which there is generalized inflammation of blood vessels (called vasculitis).
 Inflammatory disorders that affect only the eye include scleritis, in which the white coat of the eye (sclera) becomes inflamed.
 Eyelid disorders with inflammation are discussed elsewhere (see Eyelid and Tearing Disorders).
-Inflammation affecting the lacrimal gland, located at the upper outer edge of the orbit (see Where Tears Come From), is called inflammatory dacryoadenitis.
+Inflammation affecting the lacrimal gland, located at the upper outer edge of the orbit (Fig. 1: Where Tears Come From), is called inflammatory dacryoadenitis.
 Inflammation affecting one of the muscles that move the eye is called myositis.
 Inflammation affecting the entire orbit and its contents is called inflammatory orbital pseudotumor (which is not really a tumor and is not a cancer) or nonspecific orbital inflammation.

 Symptoms vary depending on which structures are actually inflamed.
 In general, symptoms start rather suddenly, typically over a few days.
 Pain and redness of the eyeball or eyelid occur.
 Pain can be severe and incapacitating at times.
 Abnormal bulging of the eyes (proptosis—bulging can also be called exophthalmos), double vision, and vision loss are also possible.

 Computed tomography (CT) or magnetic resonance imaging (MRI) is done.
 A doctor may take a sample from the inflamed area for examination under a microscope (biopsy) to determine the cause.